 Sickness among the work force is inevitable and is always a problem.
-To prevent loss of productivity, the Eryk Group will try to assign and train backup personnel to handle the work of critical employees when they are absent due to illness.
+To prevent loss of productivity, Eryk will try to assign and train backup personnel to handle the work of critical employees when they are absent due to illness.